argoproj-labs/argocd-image-updater/docs/install/start.md

 ## Running multiple instances

-Generally, multiple instances of ArgoCD Image Updater can be run within the same Kubernetes cluster, however they should not operate on the same set of applications.
+Generally, multiple instances of Argo CD Image Updater can be run within the same Kubernetes cluster, however they should not operate on the same set of applications.
 This allows for multiple application teams to manage their own set of applications.

 If opting for such an approach, you should make sure that:

-* Each instance of ArgoCD Image Updater runs in its own namespace
+* Each instance of Argo CD Image Updater runs in its own namespace
-* Each instance has a dedicated user in ArgoCD, with dedicated RBAC permissions
+* Each instance has a dedicated user in Argo CD, with dedicated RBAC permissions
 * RBAC permissions are set-up so that instances cannot interfere with each others managed resources